quicwg/base-drafts/draft-ietf-quic-transport.md

 {{iana-transport-parameters}}.
 Specifications for permanent registrations also needs to describe the format and assigned semantics of any fields in the frame.

 The initial contents of this registry are tabulated in {{frame-types}}.
+Note that the registry does not include the "Packets" column from {{frame-types}}.

 ## QUIC Transport Error Codes Registry {#iana-error-codes}